abdullah-0-1/Snakes-and-Ladders/README.md

 ---

+**Important Setting**
+- Terminal Font should be Raster Font of 8x8 to see the complete and perfect output

 ## 🕹️ How to Play
 - Choose the number of players (recommended: 2–4).
 - Players take turns rolling a virtual dice.